-Being heavily involved in the branding and business world, product placement doesn’t annoy me anywhere near as much as it seems to annoy other people.
+As a business owner myself, product placement doesn’t annoy me anywhere near as much as it seems to annoy other people.

 That said, I only tend to appreciate it if it’s done tastefully, or in complete jest, like during Wayne’s World:

 Product placement has existed in Hollywood for an eternity.
 James Bond and Aston Martin are synonymous with each other.
 It’s not uncommon to see movies that tie in with products; even sporting events like the 2012 London Olympics had promotional tie-ins.

 But what do companies seek to achieve through product placement or promotional crossover events?